undyau/meos-oz/code/installer/readme.txt

 - Shorten long club names provided by Eventor to XX.Y format

-Bug Fixes (to be sent to MEOS owners):
+Bug Fixes (to be sent to MeOS owners):
 - oRunner::getLegPlace() doesn't work.

-Bug Fixes (sent to MEOS owner):
+Bug Fixes (sent to MeOS owner):
 - oRunner::doAdjustTimes() - splits shown incorrectly
   when more than one control with a minimum-time.
 - New time-zone adjustment logic failed if the supplied